Spencerx/AstraAI/README.md

 export HF_HOME=<path-to-hugging-face>/.hf
 ```

-## Hugging Face Authentication for Mistral Models
+## Hugging Face Authentication

-To download Mistral models (or other private Hugging Face models), you need to authenticate with your Hugging Face account using an access token.
+To download LLMs available on Hugging Face, you need to authenticate with your Hugging Face account using an access token.

 ### 1. Create a Hugging Face account